The Elements of Poor Moral Character and the Solutions Provided by Islam I

 “The Messenger of Allah (ﷺ) offered the morning prayer.
 When he finished it, he stood up and said three times: “False witness has been made equivalent to attributing a partner to Allah.”
 He then recited: “So avoid the abomination of idols and avoid speaking falsehood as people pure of faith to Allah, not associating anything with Him.”
 (Al-Hajj, 22/30)[16]

-It’s important to understand that success and power can be achieved fairly and ethically, by respecting others and treating them with kindness and compassion.
-It’s also important to understand that true leadership and success are built on trust, mutual respect, and cooperation.
+It is essential to recognize that success and power can be achieved ethically and justly through respect, kindness, and compassion.
+Genuine leadership and success are rooted in trust, mutual respect, and collaboration.

 The Qur’ân says: